 Instead, I ticked off the mannerisms and characteristics of the agents who comprised my boss’s inner circle and made them my mentors.
 Most of them would puke if they knew I considered them a mentor, but I’m talking about the informal relationships where the agent was clueless that I parroted their leadership style to gain confidence in my abilities.

 Not that I was a stalker; I actually didn’t like several of the agents who were outstanding at their job.
 I did, however, admire their work ethic.

 For example, John had a tendency to dominate every meeting or briefing he attended.
 Leadership paid attention to him and he was the case agent for many significant cases on the squad.
-John surrounded himself with other like-minded male FBI agents who ignored, dismissed or interrupted others whose opinion they did not respect.
+John surrounded himself with other like-minded male FBI agents who ignored, dismissed, or interrupted others whose opinions they did not respect.

 Yes, I was marginalized.
 After all, most of the meeting summaries seemed to happen in the men’s room on the bathroom break.

 When I looked around the room, I saw that John and others of his ilk also ignored male agents who didn’t stand out as exceptional performers or leaders.
 While being a female agent may have had some impact on their behavior toward me, it clearly was also a matter of who was perceived to have anything important to say.

 How To Make It Work For You: Identify one or two people who have fine-tuned the desirable characteristics and traits you need to succeed in your environment.
 Don’t expect them to sit down and explain their magic formula.
 You’re smart enough to observe what works and what doesn’t and then use mental toughness to find a way to own it in a way that is unique to you.
 You may not find the perfect mentor who is competent, polite, and sees the potential in you.
 Demand more from one—find someone who can really teach you the ropes to skip and the ropes to know.